cabo/ace-aif/draft-ietf-ace-aif.md

 | URI-local-part | Permission Set                    |
 | /a/make-coffee | POST, Dynamic-GET, Dynamic-DELETE |
-{: #im-example-dynamic title="An authorization instance in the AIF Information Model"}
+{: #im-example-dynamic title="An authorization instance in the AIF Information Model With Dynamic Resource Creation"}

 For a method X, the presence of a Dynamic-X permission means that the subject holds permission to exercise the method X on resources that have been